php-repos/phpkg-documentations/add-command.md

 saeghe add https://github.com/{owner}/{repo}.git --version={tag-name}
 ```

-In this case, Saeghe will add the same version of the package to your application.
+In this case, it adds the same version of the package to your application.

 However, sometimes you may need a development version of a package.
-In this case, you can specify `development` as the version tag, and Saeghe clones the package for your application.
+In this case, you can specify `development` as the version tag, and it clones the package for your application.
 Cloning the package also happens when there is no release for the package.

 > **Note**